-The event, titled “Leveraging Data to Fuel Transformation and Growth,” focused on how data is one of an organization’s most important and valuable resources, something the energy companies working with C3 to transform operations have realized.
-Shell, for example, chose C3 as its AI platform for optimizing operations in upstream, downstream, unconventional, refining, and retail operations.
-Shell is using C3 to improve operating performance, starting with predictive maintenance for hundreds of thousands of critical pieces of equipment globally.
+The event, titled “Leveraging Data to Fuel Transformation and Growth,” focused on how data is one of an organization’s most important and valuable resources, something the energy companies working with C3.ai to transform operations have realized.
+Shell, for example, chose C3.ai as its AI platform for optimizing operations in upstream, downstream, unconventional, refining, and retail operations.
+Shell is using C3.ai to improve operating performance, starting with predictive maintenance for hundreds of thousands of critical pieces of equipment globally.

 For companies pursuing digital transformation, what’s important is selecting projects that yield tangible results.
 Siebel challenged the audience to focus on substantive projects that provide real economic value, noting that lingering proof-of-concepts are pointless: “If you can’t agree on the economic value of what you’re doing, why are you doing it?”